agalue/opennms-drift-kubernetes/serverless/README.md

 # Introduction to Serverless

 There are hundreds of possible ways to use Serverless technologies with OpenNMS and Kubernetes.
-In this particular case, the idea is to have a simple function to react when an alarm from OpenNMS is set to a Kafka topic (which requires to have the Kafka producer feature enabled on the OpenNMS), and forwar it to a given Slack Channel as a message.
+In this particular case, the idea is to have a simple function to react when an alarm from OpenNMS is sent to a Kafka topic, and forward it to a given Slack Channel as a message.

+For this, it is required to have the Kafka producer feature enabled on the OpenNMS.

-In essence, this is a custom OpenNMS NBI implementation, or a Notification systenm absed on alarms.
+In essence, and in terms of OpenNMS, this can be seen as a scalable custom OpenNMS NBI implementation, or a scalable Notification system based on alarms, or a scalable Scriptd alternative based on alarms.

+Of course, the events are also available through Kafka topics, but alarms are often more important in terms of notifying a user when a problem is discovered.

 ## Installation